-- 1. The Bachelor of Music student will play the piano proficiently. - 2.
-The Bachelor of Music student will perform at an acceptable level in voice, instrument, or piano. - 3.
-The Bachelor of Music student will demonstrate knowledge of music theory concepts - 4.
-The Bachelor of Music student will demonstrate knowledge of Music History, reflecting time periods, composers, compositions, and forms within their historical context.
+- 1. The Bachelor of Music student will play the piano proficiently - 2.
+The Bachelor of Music student will perform at an advanced level in voice, instrument, or piano - 3.
+The Bachelor of Music student will demonstrate music theory concepts - 4.
+The Bachelor of Music student will demonstrate and apply knowledge of Music History